Sydney harbour bridge and Opera House at sunrise

 • Circular Quay and The Rocks

 For first-time visitors , an important consideration is where to stay in Sydney.
 To maximise your time and explore all that the city has to offer, we recommend picking accommodation in the city centre, the CBD.
-This allows you to be within walking distance of many of Sydney’s top attractions and close to public transport to explore further.
+This allows you to be within walking distance of many of Sydney’s top attractions and close to public transport options for getting around Sydney easily to explore further.
 Circular Quay and Darling Harbour are also good options.

 Sydney 3-day itinerary